Bridget Jones's Baby: Release

 Renée Zellweger, Colin Firth and Patrick Dempsey in Paris at the film's French premiere, 2016.

 In October 2015, Bridget Jones's Baby was set for a 16 September 2016 release.

 On 23 March the first trailer was released.
 Like the previous two films, the movie received an R rating in the United States.

 Zellweger's physical appearance in the trailer for the film rekindled a debate about the possibility that Zellweger had plastic surgery, which began in 2014 when she re-emerged from a long hiatus.
 An editorial focused on the trailer for the film by Variety critic Owen Gleiberman titled "Renee Zellweger: If She No Longer Looks Like Herself, Has She Become a Different Actress?" prompted a response from Zellweger, who called the scrutiny over her appearance "sexist" and attributing her difference in appearance solely to "ageing," and wrote an open essay explaining her response in the weeks before the film's release.

+Home media

+Universal Pictures Home Entertainment released Bridget Jones's Baby on DVD and Blu-ray on December 13, 2016.